- This chapter requires the following packages to be installed and attached:

 elev (results not shown):

-stack(elev, grain) returns a matrix with one row and two columns — one for each layer.
+two_layers = c(grain, elev); two_layers returns a data frame with one row and two columns — one for each layer.

 Cell values can be modified by overwriting existing values in conjunction with a subsetting operation.